MrRTi/dpb-utility-demo/README.md

 SimpleCov config is located at `test/coverage_helper.rb`

-Look at `/coverage` directory for coverage report
+Look at `/coverage` directory for coverage report if coverage folder is default.
+In this project coverage folder is set to 'public/coverage`

 ### [Coveralls](https://coveralls.io)